Leon-AW/automaticFruitVegetableDetection/README.md

 ## Features

 - **Real‑Time Detection:**
-  Processes your webcam feed in real‑time and annotates detections with bounding boxes and labels.
+  Captures your webcam feed in real‑time and annotates detections with bounding boxes and labels.

 - **Model Upgrade:**
-  Uses the YOLOv8s model for improved accuracy compared to the nano model, while still maintaining near real‑time performance on typical laptop hardware.
+  Uses the YOLOv8s model for improved accuracy while still achieving near real‑time performance on many laptops.

-- **Selective Detection:**
+- **Comprehensive Detection:**
-  The application processes detections from the full model output and then filters results to display only fruits and vegetables (currently, apple, banana, orange, broccoli, and carrot).
+  Processes and displays all detections provided by the model (trained on the COCO dataset).

 ---

 ## Prerequisites

-- **Python:** Version 3.7 or later is recommended.
+- **Python:** Version 3.7 or later.
 - **Operating System:** Windows, macOS, or Linux.
-- **Webcam:** A functional camera is required for capturing real‑time video.
+- **Webcam:** A functioning camera is required.
-- **Hardware:** For optimal performance with YOLOv8s, a GPU is advantageous—but many laptops can still process the stream in near real‑time using CPU.
+- **Hardware:** A GPU is advantageous for optimal performance, though the CPU will suffice for near real‑time detection on many laptops.

 ---